alainakafkes/helloworldacc/README.md

 into a text box on the graphical interface and simply press "set!," thereby altering the threshold.
 A default threshold value is also set.

-HWA communicates with [my personal databse on Firebase](https://fiery-inferno-9226.firebaseio.com/#) such that "hello" is displayed on Firebase when the maximum X-acceleration is above the threshold, and "world" is displayed when the maximum X-acceleration is below the threshold.
-I found this database easiest to use for the limited data storage needs of HWA.
+Firebase, a real-time JSON cloud database, is used for the database and web interface component of this project.
+HWA communicates with [my personal database on Firebase](https://fiery-inferno-9226.firebaseio.com/#) such that "hello" is displayed on the Firebase user interface when the maximum X-acceleration is above the threshold, and "world" is displayed when the maximum X-acceleration is below the threshold.
+I found this database easiest to use for the limited data storage needs of HWA, and because it allows easy and real-time visualization of changes occurring within the database.

 Though I have some experience in programming for Apple devices, this project represents my first foray into Swift and my first time using the Core Motion framework.
 I'm excited about the skils I have developed and I hope I get the opportunity to create applications